Cookham: Governance

 Cookham's municipal services are provided by the Royal Borough of Windsor and Maidenhead and forms part of the Bisham and Cookham ward.
 Since May 2019 the village has two borough councillors, Mandy Brar (Lib Dem) and Gerry Clark (Conservative).
 Cookham also has a parish council with 15 councillors in three wards, Cookham (2 councillors), Cookham Rise (9 councillors) and Cookham Dean (4 councillors).
 Since May 2019 there have been four Conservative, nine Lib Dems and two independent councillors.
 The Council has a part-time Parish Clerk, and Assistant Clerk.
-The local health services are managed by the East Berkshire PCT (Primary Care Trust) – NHS Services.
+The local health services are managed by the East Berkshire PCT (primary care trust) – NHS Services.

-Cookham is in the Maidenhead parliamentary constituency, the seat has been held since its creation in 1997 by Theresa May (Conservative).
+Cookham is in the Maidenhead parliamentary constituency.
+The seat was held by Theresa May (Conservative) from its creation in 1997 until her retirement in 2024, when the seat was won by Joshua Reynolds (Liberal Democrat).

 Transport

 Cookham village is on the A4094 between Maidenhead and Bourne End.
 The A404 from Maidenhead to High Wycombe is just to the west of Cookham Dean.
 Cookham railway station, at Cookham Rise, is on the Marlow branch line.
-There are two direct trains to and from London Paddington during the morning and evening rush hour.
-Other trains require a change at Maidenhead.
+There are half-hourly services to Maidenhead and Bourne End, with peak services extended to Marlow.
 An hourly bus service to Maidenhead, Bourne End and High Wycombe is provided by Arriva Shires & Essex six days a week.
 The river Thames has a long stretch of moorings above Cookham Bridge.